trey-rosius/package-delivery-microservice/README.md

 We'll use pydantic for data validation.

-Because our project is going to have many different services, we'll put one each of these services within a folder.
+Because our project is going to have many different services, we'll create each of these services within a separate folder.

-Create a folder called `user-service` and move the `main.py` and `requirements.txt` file into it.Create another folder called `models` within the `user-service` folder.
+Create a folder called `user-service` and move the `main.py` and `requirements.txt` file into it.

+Create another folder called `models` within the `user-service` folder.

 Create a python file called `user_model.py` inside the `models`.
 We'll define all our pydantic classes within this file.

-Type the following code within this file.
+Type the following code into this file.

 ```python